antn/hubot-seinfeld/README.md

 Create Seinfeld logos of your text with hubot

 ### Usage
-Stick seinfeld.coffee in your scripts folder and run `hubot seinfeld <input>`
+Stick seinfeld.coffee in your scripts folder and run `hubot seinfeld me <input>`

 ### Credits